An isomorphism of motivic Galois groups: Ayoub's Galois group

 \section{Ayoub's Galois group}

-We recall here the construction of Ayoub's bialgebra in~\cite{ayoub:galois1}.
+We recall here the construction of Ayoub's motivic Galois group in~\cite{ayoub:galois1}.
 In section~1 of that paper he develops a weak Tannaka duality theory which allows to factor certain monoidal functors $f:{\cal M}\to {\cal E}$ between monoidal categories universally as

-for a commutative bialgebra $H\in{\cal E}$, where $o$ is the forgetful functor, and where both functors in the factorization are monoidal.
+for a commutative bialgebra ${\cal H}(f)\in{\cal E}$, where $o$ is the forgetful functor, and where both functors in the factorization are monoidal.
 This was applied in~\cite{ayoub:galois1} to the monoidal (effective) Betti realization functor